How Much Does it Actually Cost to Buy and Own a Horse?

 Got your dream horse picked out?
 Fantastic!
 But hold your horses (pun intended!) – before you even bring your new buddy home, there are a few other significant one-time costs to plan for.

-The All-Important Pre-Purchase Exam (PPE)
+Pre-Purchase Exam (PPE)

 Think of this as a really thorough doctor's check-up for your potential horse, done by an experienced equine vet.
 Especially for first-time buyers, this is not a step to skip.
 It can uncover hidden health issues that might not be obvious.
 A basic PPE might run you $250 to $500, but if you opt for X-rays or other advanced diagnostics (which can be a very good idea depending on the horse and your plans), it could climb to $1,000 or more.
 Worth every penny for peace of mind.